How to travel to and from Ireland without flying

 There are several ferry options for travelling to Ireland: you can get a fast ferry or slow ferry, travel by foot or as a car passenger, to Cork, Dublin, Dun Laoghaire, Larne, Belfast, or Rosslare.
 Some services do not allow you to travel as a foot passenger, but when they do, you can carry liquids, pushchairs, wheelchairs, bicycles, a surfboard, musical instruments or any other bulky items.
 Most ferry companies tie in with Sail Rail, an alliance of ferry and rail companies, which came together to offer excellent deals when combining taking a train from several UK stations to Ireland.
 There are also rail links to and from all French ferry ports, making onward travel for foot passengers straightforward, if travelling from Ireland to France.
 There are a few anomalies e.g. there are facilities to carry bikes onboard the Larne train, but not on the Rosslare train.
 If you want to rent a car at Dublin Port, you will pay over twice the price as if you rent one from Dublin airport.
 However, as transport providers are recognising the demand for greener travel, the infrastructure is starting to respond to demand.

 This alliance of train and ferry operators, in Ireland and UK, offer an invaluable service in combining rail and ferry tickets from several UK railway stations to Ireland’s ferry ports via Holyhead, Stranraer or Fishguard as well as any onward journey you need to make by rail.
 Train services are operated by Virgin, ScotRail and Arriva Trains Wales and ferry crossings by Irish Ferries or Stena Line.
 The service is an excellent way to travel without flying or driving.
 You can buy tickets online at the Raileasy website or at any National Rail station in England, Scotland or Wales.
-Prices work out very reasonably, such as the London-Dublin route which costs from £38 one way.
+Prices work out very reasonably, such as the Manchester-Dublin route which costs from £33 one way or the London-Dublin route which costs from £38 one way.

 If you're travelling from Ireland, Raileasy is currently only able to post to addresses in the UK so tickets for journeys departing from Belfast, Dublin or any other Irish station will need to be collected from a UK station with ticket on departure facilities before the date of travel or sent to a UK address by post.
 Alternatively, you can buy SailRail tickets from a number of Irish stations, including: Athlone, Ballina, Claremorris, Dublin Connolly, Dundalk, Drogheda, Ennis, Galway, Longford, Mallow, Cork, Tralee, Killarney, Waterford, Limerick, Limerick Junction, Sligo, Thurles, Tullamore and Westport.